CertainLach/VivePro2-Linux-Driver/README.md

 - 4 - 4896x2448 90fps
 - 5 - 4896x2448 120fps

+Similar to original vive console utility

 `vivepro2.brightness`: `1-130`

+Display brightness

 Original vive console seems to fade from 0 to 130 on start, and then no longer touch this setting

 `vivepro2.noiseCancel`: `true/false`

+Toggle built-in microphone noise canceling

-Similar option exists in vive console
+Similar option exists in vive console,

 ## Required kernel patches